 Anonymous makers of 16th to 18th century block planes, mitre planes, and luthier planes typically were located around sources of iron and early steel blade-making, with delivery access to cities and communities where there would be customers for their products.
 Such early centers would include Firminy and Thiers in France, Bergamo and Brescia in Italy, and Solingen and Nuremberg in Germany.

 Other locations show more congruence.
 For example, Bergamo, Brescia, and Milan show a large steelmaking industry present, and this is where many early iron planes and tools were made, including early instrument making planes.
+Italy was not known for having an abundance of iron mining; in Roman times, mines on the island of Elba, provided half of the region’s iron ore.
+Also, the picturesque alpine town of Cogne, near the French and Swiss borders, was another source of iron mining.
+Some of the planes to follow, were found near this border area of northwestern Italy, southern Switzerland and southeastern France.
 Nuremberg shows both iron mining and steel making, and this was a center for many early iron mitre planes, smoothers, and block planes.
 Austria also shows iron mining activity, and this was another center for iron planemaking.
 Mirecourt was located just south of Nancy, which was a center for iron mining and steel production, and this was the location of a small community of metal toolmakers providing implements for the instrument makers of the area.
-Solingen was just south of Dusseldorf, surrounded by many iron mines.
+Solingen was just south of Dusseldorf, surrounded by many iron mines, here is the description of the early metalworking trades in Solingen, from Wikipedia:

 Although the steelmaking industry in Firminy was established in the mid-19th century, the town had producing coalmines since the 14th century, and had a history of forging iron there for centuries.
 Thiers, the foremost knife and blade making center in France since the 12th century, did not have its own steel, coal, or iron industry, but instead relied on nearby Firminy and other areas such as Liège in Belgium, or Solingen in Germany, for iron and steel.